Canon 40D vs SX50

 Studio photographers will appreciate that the Canon 40D (unlike the SX50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 40D and the SX50 have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the SX50 have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the SX50 was followed by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 40D and SX50 can be found, respectively, in the Canon 40D Manual (free pdf) or the online Canon SX50 Manual.

 So how do things add up?
 Is the Canon 40D better than the Canon SX50 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.